 Urban Training – Milton Keynes is a sprawling, relatively new town, and much thought was made when constructing the town and its roads, and they are in a grid that makes navigating your way across the town easy.
 Unfortunately, as simple as the grid pattern routes may be, they are littered with accident sites.
 Traffic light junctions and roundabouts are the worst affected areas, and although incidences may be less severe due to lower speeds, they can create chaos, especially in rush hour situations.
 To drive safely in busy urban areas requires patience, all round observations, and good indications to allow other drivers to see what you plan to do.
 If you are perhaps considering a delivery position (where you may be assessed) or are using the town roads often, then learning some simple planning and observation techniques can be very beneficial and can help avoid many situations that could result in unnecessary insurance claims or injury.

 * Initial introductions and car/van checks

-* Debrief – to outline what the tutor observed, and to explain what the rest of the session covers, and answer any further questions the driver may have.
+* Debrief – to outline what the tutor observed, explain what the rest of the session covers, and answer any further questions the driver may have.

-* Debrief – At the end of the course, feedback from both the driver and tutor takes place.
+* Debrief – At the end of the course, feedback from both the driver and tutor take place.

-A few days after the course, a driving report for each driver will be sent to you, this gives an overview of the course, provides feedback for the driver, and is a record of having taken your Duty of Care in regards to driver training.
+A few days after the course, a driving report for each driver will be sent to you; this gives an overview of the course, provides feedback for the driver, and is a record of having taken your Duty of Care in regard to driver training.